Port to GStreamer 1.x

 When renaming all

 *_init, the warnings go away but the linker error remains the same (see attachment).

 But being new to GObject, maybe I misunderstood your suspicion as to what might cause the error.
 Does this behavior make any sense to you?
 Sorry, my search somehow failed miserably.
 Renaming the functions has no effect on the warning apparently.

-#13 Updated by C. Leichsenring almost 7 years ago
+#13 Updated by C. Leichsenring about 7 years ago

 - % Done changed from 0 to 30

 Revision 44453567 now builds all the way through.
 Didn't move anything from the other